Miguel Cuaderno Sr.: Early career

+Governor of the Philippine Central Bank

 It was President Elpidio Quirino (1948-1953) who appointed Cuaderno as first governor of the Central Bank of the Philippines.
-He served for 12 years (1948-1959) under three presidents -- Quirino, Ramon Magsaysay (1953-1957) and Carlos P. Garcia (1957-1961).
+He served for 12 years (1948-1959) under three presidents—Quirino, Ramon Magsaysay (1953-1957) and Carlos P. Garcia (1957-1961).
 In 1953, he was appointed by the Secretary-General of the United Nations as member of a committee which drew up plans for the establishment of a special fund for the financing of economic development of underdeveloped countries (SUNFED).
 In 1957, he was elected chairman of the Board of Governors of the International Monetary Fund, International Bank for Reconstruction and Development, and the International Finance Corporation.
-Upon his suggestion, businessman Eugenio Lopez Sr. bought the Meralco from an American multinational corporation.
+Upon his suggestion, businessman Eugenio Lopez Sr. bought Meralco from an American multinational corporation.

+As governor of the central bank, Cuaderno was disappointed with the weak import controls in the Philippines and wrote to President Quirino three times, suggesting strict enforcement of the 1948 import control law.
+He argued in an interview by the Manila Chronicle that controls help local producers.
+During the presidency of Ramon Magsaysay, Cuaderno stressed the importance of keeping the foreign exchange policy stable, highlighting the negative impacts of currency devaluation.
+In his speech on March 6, 1954 at the annual convention of the Philippine Coconut Planters Association, he argued that the Philippine economy was thriving, as shown by the growth in copra exports.
+He explained that devaluation would raise prices of essential imports and harm the economy by increasing costs of machinery and materials.

+Later years

 On May 1, 1970, he was engaged by the Asian Development Center to draft an agreement among eight Asian countries for the organization of the Asian Payment Union which made possible the use in said countries of their respective national currencies, thereby promoting trade among them.
 In 1971, he was elected as member of the 1971 Constitutional Convention.
 Don Miguel Cuaderno was married to Mercedes Martin.
 He had nine children.
-He passed away on January 14, 1975.
+He died on January 14, 1975 due to a heart attack.